Try this creamy, stunning, and scrumptious copycat Olive Garden Chicken Alfredo the next time you need a quick and easy dinner to impress.

 - Add Romano cheese or incorporate mozzarella, Gruyere, or Gouda into the mixture.
-Olive Garden’s signature sauce is creamy and cheesy.
+Olive Garden has a super creamy and cheesy signature sauce.
 But you can make it even cheesier by incorporating other cheeses.

 - Add herbs and spices to tweak the flavor.
 To give the sauce more depth of flavor, add fresh herbs like parsley or oregano.
 You can also add a pinch of red pepper flakes for a kick of heat or even roasted red peppers.

 - Use chicken breasts and let them rest before slicing.
 As mentioned, if you use chicken strips, more of the surface hits the pan, meaning you don’t get the same tender texture.

 - Alternatively, make the sauce and serve it with chicken Milanese for an extra crispy finish!

 - Bring the cheese and cream to room temperature before you start.
 This ensures the cheese melts into the sauce better for a creamier consistency.